ps8847/hotel-mern/README.md

 ## Real-Time Updates:
 Stay informed with real-time updates on booking status, available rooms, and reservation confirmations.
 Travelers receive instant notifications, while vendors can manage their inventory efficiently, ensuring a seamless flow of information.

-## Interactive Maps:
-Explore the surrounding areas of hotels through interactive maps integrated into the app.
-Get a sense of the neighborhood and plan your stay with confidence.

 ## Responsive Design:
 Whether you're accessing PrinceBookings from your desktop, tablet, or smartphone, our app provides a responsive design, ensuring a consistent and user-friendly experience across all devices.